 It was founded in 1901 as The Cornish Guardian and County Chronicle, adding an explanatory Cornwall before the County Chronicle in 1923.
 It absorbed a slightly older title, the 1895-founded Saltash Gazette, in 1944 and tacked its name onto the end of its existing title, losing it again in February 1945 and then adding it immediately after the Cornish Guardian in 1945.
 It became simply the Cornish Guardian in 1955.

 It’s published by Cornwall & Devon Media, a branch of the Daily Mail & General Trust‘s regional newspaper division, Northcliffe Media.
-The editorial offices are in Bodmin, with two local offices for St Austell (also covering Fowey and Lostwithiel) and Newquay.
+For the first 111 years of its existence the editorial offices were in Bodmin, latterly with two local offices for St Austell (also covering Fowey and Lostwithiel) and Newquay; they’ve now moved to Truro.

 There are no fewer than seven editions: